i01er/FYPBlockchain/README.md

 This week I was doing some research on the private Ethereum blockchain and the smart contract, namely the go-ethereum and the Truffle would be good for building a private blockcahin service.

 ### Jan 29-Feb 02, 2018
+This week I was doing research on the go-Ethereum and dapp, for building the dapp the project could use the Truffle.
+I was writing the introduction of the Truffle and Ethereum.

+### Feb 05-09, 2018
+This week I was studying the example of Truffle, trying to use the Truffle to build a dapp.

+### Feb 12-16, 2018
+Chinese New Year

+### Feb 19-23, 2018
+This week I was focusing on building the Truffle application.
+Also try to figure out the possibility of running the Truffle application on the Azure cloud.